 Elmiron Side Effects

 Elmiron is the brand name of a popular prescription drug manufactured by Janssen Pharmaceuticals.
 Millions of people take Elmiron every day to treat chronic bladder conditions.

 Elmiron is the first line of defense from most interstitial cystitis (IC) patients.
 The medication seems to have few side effects.
 Janssen was making a fortune from the drug.
-But then a research study raised the concern that prolonged use of Elmiron can cause serious damage to the retinas in the eyes.
+But then a research study raised the concern that prolonged use of Elmiron can cause severe damage to the retinas in the eyes.
 Further studies have established that extended use of Elmiron at high doses has caused permanent blindness and impaired vision.

 After the release of these findings linking Elmiron to eye damage, a steady stream of dangerous drug lawsuits have been filed against Janssen alleging vision loss or damage caused by Elmiron.
-To date, just over 1,740 people have filed an Elmiron lawsuit in federal court.
+More than 1,740 people have filed an Elmiron lawsuit in federal court.
 More of these bladder medication lawsuits have been filed in state courts.

 Typical Elmiron Lawsuit Plaintiff